13 Family Command Center Ideas to Keep Everyone Organized

 Do you have one of those random tiny walls that you don’t know how to decorate?
 Turn it into a command center!
 This is a genius use of space from Jenna Burger.

 Jenna uses every inch of the wall – from the floor to the ceiling.
 Everything is neatly in its own place – from the file folders to the clock.
 Every member of the home has his or her own file folder and there is even a place to hang notes!

 Don’t let space in your home go to waste, even small walls.

 Command Center on Stairs Wall

-If you have a wall beneath your stairs, consider using the idea from Home Remedies RX and make it a useful command center with a desk.
+If you have a wall beneath your stairs, consider making a useful command center with a desk.

 Sometimes, the shape of that wall can be such a pain to figure out how to decorate.
 Begin with a statement piece – like a large chalkboard.
 Then, keep adding organization wall decor – like calendars and cork board.